 If you read financial news or finance blogs, you probably have heard (a lot) about cryptocurrencies and especially Bitcoin.
 You probably have read some success stories where people made a fortune investing in one cryptocurrency.
 You also probably have read stories where people have lost a fortune with them.
 But what is a cryptocurrency really?
 And how do they work?

-In this post, I’m going to try to answer these questions for you.
-I’m thinking that this could be interesting to know exactly how they work.
-You probably have heard of the words block chain or miner or even hash function.
+In this post, I am going to try to answer these questions for you.
+I am thinking that this could be interesting to know exactly how they work.
+You probably have heard of the words blockchain or miner or even hash function.
 We are going to see how they come into play for cryptocurrencies.
-I’m not going to cover the investment quality of the cryptocurrencies in this post.
-I plan to discuss that in another post.
-I will also discuss the history of cryptocurrencies in a later post.

 The other part of the name tells you they use cryptography.
 Cryptocurrencies are based on cryptography to make it a safe and decentralized system.
 As it is, cryptography is used for validation of signatures and for preventing invalid or fraudulent transactions.